-The Joint Interoperability Test Command (JITC) Multi-Function Laboratory (MFL) conducts distributed end-to-end testing to determine the extent Integrated Broadcast Service-Network Services (IBS-NS) and Integrated Broadcast Service (IBS) consumer and producer systems satisfy Service-level Information Exchange Requirements (IER) and system data exchanges as identified in IBS and system requirements documents.
-The JITC MFL conducts laboratory-based standards conformance testing to determine system compliance with Military Standard (MIL-STD) 6018 Common Message Format (CMF), MIL-STD-6020 Tactical Data Link (TDL)/CMF forwarding, and CMF/Legacy translation rules.
+The Joint Interoperability Test Command (JITC) Integrated Broadcast Service Laboratory (IBS Lab) conducts distributed end-to-end testing to determine the extent Integrated Broadcast Service-Network Services (IBS-NS) and Integrated Broadcast Service (IBS) consumer and producer systems satisfy Service-level Information Exchange Requirements (IER) and system data exchanges as identified in IBS and system requirements documents.
+The JITC IBS conducts laboratory-based standards conformance testing to determine system compliance with Military Standard (MIL-STD) 6018 Common Message Format (CMF), MIL-STD-6020 Tactical Data Link (TDL)/CMF forwarding, and CMF/Legacy translation rules.

-The JITC MFL is a cross-functional organizational testbed that maintains Top Secret Sensitive Compartmented Information, Secret, and Unclassified networks and test domains.
-The MFL infrastructure includes federated connectivity enabling network-based distributed testing as well as isolated network and workstation capabilities.
-The MFL also maintains a suite of operationally fielded tactical terminals and Tactical Data Processors (TDP) to enable Over-the-Air distributed testing.
+The JITC IBS is a cross-functional organizational testbed that maintains Top Secret Sensitive Compartmented Information, Secret, and Unclassified networks and test domains.
+The IBS infrastructure includes federated connectivity enabling network-based distributed testing as well as isolated network and workstation capabilities.
+The IBS also maintains a suite of operationally fielded tactical terminals and Tactical Data Processors (TDP) to enable Over-the-Air distributed testing.

 Please note: These documents are available on the JITC Industry Toolkit .
 Users must obtain a JIT account to access these documents.
-Contact the MFL POC for more information.MFL POINTS OF CONTACT
+Contact the IBS POC for more information.IBS POINTS OF CONTACT